mfreema5/NHST/rough-draft.md

 While the 95% confidence level, a.k.a., “p<.05”, has become a *de facto* standard in the management literature, it's a largely arbitrary one.
 We could make the cut-off “p<.01”, “p<.001”, or “p<.10”, or “p<.333” for that matter.
 In other words, we could report with whatever level of confidence we think is appropriate, be it 99%, 99.9%, 90% or even 66.7%. **[CONFIDENCE-LEVEL CITES]**

 As Cohen explains **[CITE]**, for potentially important results it often makes sense to lower the criteria as to what qualifies as statistically significant.
+However, the inverse argument is rarely put forward&mdash;that the criteria for statistical significance should be raised for results that are likely to be trivial.

+In practice, of course, neither approach is used.
+Criteria for statistical significance are not set based on the potential importance, or the possible triviality, of the effects being measured.
+Instead, the management literature adheres to the 95% confidence level, which is something of a historical left-over, despite the potential dilution of meaningful results.

+>When the principles of statistical inference were established, during the early decades of the 20th century, science was a far smaller scale enterprise than it is today.
+In the days when perhaps only a few hundred statistical hypotheses were being tested each year, and when calculations had to be done laboriously with mechanical hand calculators, it seemed reasonable that a 5% false positive rate would screen out most of the random errors.
+With many thousands of journals publishing a myriad hypothesis tests each year and the ease of use of statistical software it is likely that the proportion of tested hypotheses that are meaningful (in the sense that the effect is large enough to be of interest) has decreased… (Sterne, Cox, and Smith, 2001)

+In the end, the core reason that statistical significance is not strongly related to importance is because it is not required to be.

 ### The loophole in statistical significance

-The difference between statistical significance and actual importance is most important when there are large data sets being used.
-Because no matter how small, no matter how trivial a correlation is, with a large enough data set, it will become statistically significant.
+The discrepancy between statistical significance and actual importance is most apparent when there are large data sets being used.
+Because, as Kish (1959) explained, “if the sample is large enough the most insignificant relationships will appear ‘statistically significant.’”

-Statistical significance is calculated using Student's T-test or an equivalent method.
-For Student's, the value of "t" is calculated by:
+Statistical significance can be calculated using a number of methodologies, but to help explain the strong influence of sample size on the calculations, we'll look at  Student's T-test.
+For Student's, the value of ‘t’ is calculated by:

         r*SQRT(n-2)     r = coefficient of correlation
     t = -----------     n = number of data points in sample SQRT(1-r^2)     degrees of freedom = ( n - 2 )

-A result is statistically significant if "t" exceeds the value in a standard table, based on the desired error-level and the degrees of freedom in the regression.
+A result is statistically significant if the value of ‘t’ is large enough to exceed the value in a standard table, based on the desired error-level and the degrees of freedom in the regression.

-As "n" increases "t" will increase.
-With a large enough sample, you will get a sufficiently large value for "t" for almost any value of "r".
-In other words, no matter how weak a correlation is, with enough data points, that correlation becomes statistically significant.
+In that equation, as ‘n’ increases ‘t’ will increase.
+With a large enough sample, you will get a sufficiently large value for ‘t’ for almost any value of ‘r’.
+In other words, no matter how weak a correlation is, with a large enough sample, the correlation becomes statistically significant.

-For example, consider two sets of data that contain correlations for which the coefficients are identical in value—meaning, the value of "r" is the same for both.
-The correlation from the larger data set will have the higher "t" value, so, while neither correlation is necessarily more important than the other, the result from the larger data set can be statistically significant while the one from the smaller data set is not.
-The only difference required between these two studies to get this outcome is in the sample size.
+For example, consider two sets of data that contain correlations that are identical in magnitude&mdash;for Student's T-test, that would mean the value of ‘r’, the coefficient of correlation, is the same for both.
+The correlation from the larger data set will have the higher ‘t’ value, so, while neither correlation is necessarily more important than the other, the result from the larger data set is more likely to be statistically significant then the result from the smaller data set.

-And while similar disparate outcomes can always happen at the margin, this bias to larger sample size is not a marginal effect.
+And while seemingly arbitrary disparate outcomes can always happen at the margin, this bias in favor of larger samples is not a marginal effect.
 For illustration, consider that in the papers surveyed [by Locket **CITE**], sample size ranged from under 50 to over 1500.
 Since the ratio of two ‘t’ values is effectively equal to the ratio of the sample sizes, the ‘t’ value for a correlation in a study with 1500 data points would be 30 times larger than the ‘t’ value for an equivalent correlation in a study with 50 data points.
 In other words, the size of an effect in the former study could be 30 times smaller than a size of an effect in the latter, but be of equal “statistical significance.”

 In an editorial in the *Academy of Management Journal*, Combs proposed that the increasing availability of large data sets coupled with the ease of performing null-hypothesis significance testing afforded by modern computers and software would combine to: